10 Tips to Reduce the Risk of Coronavirus in the Workplace

-Manage your employees’ risk before they come to work by requiring workers to perform employee health screenings.
-Simple employee screening applications can quickly inform employers that their workers are healthy and not at risk to return to work, keeping both workers and the public safe.
+Manage your employees’ risk before they come to work by requiring everyone to perform employee health screenings.
+Simple employee screening applications can quickly inform employers that their staff is healthy and not at risk to return to work, keeping both workers and the public safe.

 9. Be Empathetic and Communicate Often With All Staff

 Understand that this is a difficult time for everyone and the constant change and uncertainty of our current global situation may cause heightened emotions.
 Communicate with staff often and be as transparent as possible with any health and safety updates or procedures changes.